IBMTechSales/klp-think2022-labs/1153-Mono2Micro-refactorJavaAppsToMicroservices/README.md

 **Cardinal**.
 The program with deep knowledge of the semantics of the Java programming language.
 Cardinal uses the recommendations from AIPL.

-Cardinal performs these important capabilities:
+**Cardinal** performs these important capabilities:

-  a.
-Provides detailed invocation analyses of the recommended
+  > - Provides detailed invocation analyses of the recommended     microservices
-    microservices

-  b.
-Generates a significant portion of the code needed to realize the
-    recommended microservices in containers
+  >  - Generates a significant portion of the code needed to realize the recommended microservices in containers

 ### **Mono2Micro usage flow**